.257 Weatherby Magnum: Sporting usage

-The .257 Weatherby is used as an ideal small predator cartridge for animals such as lynx, cougar, bobcat, fox, coyote, and wolverine, all of which are taken yearly with the cartridge.
-While the .257 Weatherby can be employed as an effective varmint round, the cost per cartridge and the muzzle blast precludes its use as a varmint cartridge in large numbers.
-Furthermore, barrel heating and wear are a consideration when employing the .257 Weatherby for such duties where one would shoot long strings of shots in a short period of time.
-Due to the cartridge's high velocity and use of lightly constructed bullets, the use of the cartridge as a small game cartridge is not recommended as there are far better choices available which do not destroy the meat as the .257 Weatherby does.
-If solids or FMJ bullets are used this should not be an issue with regard to small game intended for the table.

-Roy Weatherby took the .257 Weatherby Magnum to Africa and took an African Cape buffalo with a single shot to prove to himself that it could be done.
-Although the cartridge has been used against lion and bears, the cartridge is ill-suited for dangerous game species as it lacks bullets with good weights and sectional densities to be considered an even moderately effective cartridge against such game.

 Rifles and ammunition

 Weatherby continues to chamber the .257 Weatherby Magnum in several models based on both the Mark V and Vanguard action types.
 The Weatherby Custom Shop offers a more personalized rifle based on these actions.
 Remington Arms manufactures released the Special Editions of the Model 700 CDL SF and the Model 700 LSS in 2008.
 The Weatherby rifles have deeply blued barrels while the Remington rifles have matte stainless steel barrels.

 Weatherby rifle ammunition for the .257 Weatherby Magnum is manufactured by Norma of Sweden.
 Conley Precision Cartridge Company manufactures several premium lines of .257 Weatherby ammunition using Barnes, Nosler, Speer, Swift and Trophy Bonded bullets.
 Double Tap ammunition also offers loaded ammunition for sale.